-One cup of edamame has around 17 grams of protein and 180 calories.
+One cup (155 grams) of edamame has around 17 grams of protein and 180 calories.

 Marinated artichoke hearts are delicious and nutrient-dense.

-Artichoke hearts contain fiber and are a good source of vitamin K and folate.
+They’re a good source of fiber, vitamin K1, and folate.

-A 3.5 oz (100 grams) serving of artichoke hearts marinated in olive oil contains about 190 calories.
+A 3.5-ounce (100-gram) serving of artichoke hearts marinated in olive oil contains about 190 calories.

 Pear slices and ricotta cheese make a satisfying snack with a sweet taste and creamy texture.

 Ricotta cheese is rich in protein and calcium.
-In one study, older adults who consumed 7 oz (210 grams) of ricotta cheese daily for 12 weeks had improvements in muscle mass and strength (61).
+In a 12-week study, older adults who consumed 7 ounces (210 grams) of ricotta cheese daily experienced improvements in muscle mass and strength (

-A 3.5 oz (100 grams) serving of ricotta cheese with 1 small chopped pear provides about 12 grams of protein and 250 calories.
+A 3.5-ounce (100-gram) serving of ricotta cheese with 1 small, chopped pear provides about 12 grams of protein and 250 calories.

-Make sure to get the unsweetened type, since many packaged options contain sugar.
-Unsweetened dried coconut contains about 185 calories in 1 oz (28 grams).
+Make sure to get the unsweetened type, since many packaged options harbor sugar.
+Unsweetened dried coconut packs about 185 calories in 1 ounce (28 grams).

 Turkey roll-ups are delicious and nutritious.

-These roll-ups are also easy to make.
-The recipe below contains about 20 grams of protein and 180 calories:
+The recipe below boasts about 20 grams of protein and 180 calories:

 Place turkey breast slices on a large plate.
-Spread 1 teaspoon of cream cheese on each slice.
+Spread 1 teaspoon (5 grams) of cream cheese on each slice.
 Place a pickle or strip of cucumber on each turkey slice and roll up.

-They are very high in heart-healthy monounsaturated fats, and contain powerful antioxidants like oleuropein.
+They are very high in heart-healthy monounsaturated fats and provide powerful antioxidants like oleuropein.